Buying A House In Texas: Facts And Tips

 Links to More Resources on Houston

-This south Texas coastal city about 130 miles southeast of San Antonio has a population of more than 326,000, making it the eighth-most populous city in Texas.
+This south Texas coastal city has a population of more than 326,000, making it the eighth-most populous city in Texas.
 With the nickname "Sparkling City by the Sea," it’s easy to see why this is considered one of the most beautiful places to live in the state.
 Corpus Christi combines a big-city feel with that comforting feeling of a waterside retreat to bring a unique and desirable experience to residents and visitors alike.

 Links to More Resources on Corpus Christi

-Things To Know About Buying A House In Texas
+Things To Know About Buying A Home In Texas

 Like many states, Texas laws make it easy to buy and sell real estate.
 That said, there are a few regulations and common business practices related to buying a home in Texas that any savvy buyer should be aware of.